heat pump system; thermal store; geothermal systems;

 A buffer tank used in conjunction with biomass boiler hydronic systems

 A buffer tank is typically thought of as a device that stores thermal mass (similar to a “flywheel” as such) so that a heating or cooling supply doesn’t cycle too much as lower load requirements cycle on and off for the heat pump system.
 By reducing heat pump cycling frequency, you also can reduce running costs.
-Also thermal stores for solid fuel appliances such as a biomass boiler or log burner must be used for the dissipation of heat from the appliance into the buffer tank in the event of a pump or power failure.
+Also, thermal stores for solid fuel appliances such as a biomass boiler or log burner must be used for the dissipation of heat from the appliance into the buffer tank in the event of a pump or power failure.

-The heat source that feeds or powers the buffer tanks can be anything from a boiler (gas, oil, solid fuel, wood, biomass or electric boilers), solar, ground source heat pump units or air source heat pumps depending on system design.
+The heat source that feeds or powers the buffer tanks can be anything from a boiler (gas, oil, solid fuel, wood, biomass or electric boilers), solar, ground source heat pump units or air source depending on system design.

 Buffer tanks hot water storage for geothermal systems or heat pumps